Help to Buy - Shared Equity Scheme

 If the home in the example above sold for £210,000, you’d get £168,000 (80%, from your mortgage and the cash deposit) and you’d pay back £42,000 on the loan (20%).
 You’d need to pay off your mortgage with your share of the money.

-To reflect the current property prices in London, from 1st February 2016 the Government will increase the upper limit for the equity loan it gives new home buyers within Greater London from 20% to 40%.
+Reflecting the property prices in London, from 1st February 2016 the Government increased the upper limit for the equity loan from 20% to 40% for new home buyers within Greater London.

 With London Help to Buy you’ll need to contribute at least 5% of the property price as a deposit, the Government will give you a loan for up to 40% of the price and you’ll need a mortgage of up to 55% to cover the rest.